Sunday, December 8, 2019

 Build the Fan adapter cable

-Build the motherboard adapter plate
+Create XB1X motherboard adapter master plate

 Build the ATX power connector adapter